-For sequential workloads, i.e., SEQ 256 KiB Write and SEQ 256 KiB Read, the operations rate is the average rate of data transfer in mebibytes per second (MiB/s) within time interval T.
+For sequential workloads, i.e., SEQ 256 KiB Write and SEQ 256 KiB Read, the operations rate is the average rate of data transfer in mebibytes per second (MiB/s) during time interval T.

-To provide a uniform basis for the metrics of a SNIA EmeraldTM Device Power Efficiency Measurement, these two different measures of operations rate are both represented by O1(T).
+To provide a uniform basis for the power efficiency metrics, these two different measures of operations rate are both represented by O_i(T).